 With regard to the composition of the Executive Board, it is incumbent on the Supervisory Board to prepare a diversity concept pursuant to Section 289f Subsection 2 No. 6 HGB.
-This, together with the competence profile, is described in greater detail in the section Joint diversity con- cepts and competence profiles for the cooperation between the Executive and Supervisory Boards and long-term succession planning.
+This is described in greater detail in the section Diversity concept for the Executive Board and long-term succession planning.